atextor/OGIT-wiki/API-Reference.md

 ### Batch Requests

 Batch requests are request executed in one transaction.
+Batch requests are `0`-indexed, so the first request has the index `0`.

     POST $url/batch
     headers: _TOKEN